Sollip

 This low-key Korean-European fusion restaurant in London Bridge (only a few minutes walk from The Shard) may appear minimalist and casual, with its plain plaster-washed walls and bare tables, but there are some very experienced chefs at its helm.

-Sollip is ran by husband and wife team Woongchul Park and Bomee Ki, who both boast impressive culinary CVs.
+Sollip is a Michelin-starred fine dining restaurant run by husband and wife team Woongchul Park and Bomee Ki, who both boast impressive culinary CVs.
 The pair met while studying at famous cookery school Le Cordon Bleu in London, with husband Woongchul going on to work at The Ledbury and Koffmann’s, while wife Bomee was a pastry chef at The Arts Club.

 After a brief stint back home in Korea, the couple have returned to London to focus all of their attention on Sollip, their first solo venture (the name translates from Korean as ‘pine needle’, an ingredient used to control flames and smoke in traditional Korean cooking).
 In the daytime, Sollip acts as a Korean grocers selling a small selection of condiments in cutesy glass jars, with products up for grabs including various types of homemade kimchi and some seasonal Jangajji too (a medley of pickled vegetables).